Skip to content

 Effector(port: str, state_mirror=None)

 Base class for effectors.
-It is public for extension and advanced use, but students normally configure Thruster or Servo.
+It is public for extension and advanced use, but you normally configure Thruster or Servo.

 Attributes